 Once a patient’s treatment is finished, making the transition from cancer patient back to a normal routine can be tough.
 That’s why the support doesn’t end with a patient’s final appointment.
 A trained survivorship nurse works closely with the physician, patients and their families following their final treatment to develop an individualized care plan.
 The plan also details each patient's treatment for future reference and offers post-treatment recommendations.

-If you have questions or would like to discuss any concerns, please call 330.344.HOPE (4673) to talk to a team member.
+If you have questions or would like to discuss any concerns, please call 330.344.4673 (HOPE) to talk to a team member.

 Read more from Akron General

 For more information about options available, please contact the McDowell Cancer Institute Research Department at 330.344.6348.

 Additional Resources for Cancer Clinical Trials

-Cleveland Clinic Akron General McDowell Cancer Institute Public Reporting of Outcomes
+Cleveland Clinic Akron General McDowell Cancer Center Public Reporting of Outcomes

-Each year, the McDowell Cancer Institute distributes an outcomes report for the public related to patients or programs.
+Each year, the McDowell Cancer Center distributes an outcomes report for the public related to patients or programs.
 The content is required to be related to one or more of the following areas: cancer prevention, screening events, accountability measures, quality improvement or monitoring compliance with evidence-based guidelines.
 The intent of this report is to demonstrate results of what we do each year.

 Download a PDF version of our outcomes for any of the following years: